Ingeltje/Ingeltje.github.io/_posts/2016-2-23-Hello-World.md

 ## My first blog post ever

-I feel really blessed to have the opportunity to be part of [Biohack Academy 2019](https://waag.org/en/article/sixth-ibiohack-academy-planned-2019) that will take place in the next 10 weeks in this beautiful building in Amsterdam:
+I feel really blessed to have the opportunity to be part of the [6th Biohack Academy](https://waag.org/en/article/sixth-ibiohack-academy-planned-2019) that will take place in the next 10 weeks in this beautiful building in Amsterdam: